OskarProgrammer/MarketLiveSimpleApp/README.md

 `CDProjekt(CDR.WA): 120.50 PLN | +2.30 | +1.95 %`

 The alias is saved in the `symbols.txt` file along with the symbol and will be loaded automatically each time you run the application.

+## "Always on Top" Option

+The application includes an option that allows its window to stay on top of all other open programs.
+This is useful when you want to monitor stock prices while working in other applications at the same time.

+### How to Enable the Option

+In the application's interface, you will find an **"Always on Top"** checkbox.
+Checking this box will make the application window always visible in the foreground.
+Unchecking it will restore the standard window behavior.